jenkrisu/sugar-rush/README.md

 # Team Sugar Rush
 ## Sweet Tooth Boutique
-Sweet Tooth Boutique is an online store that sells a wide assortment of confectionery.
+Sweet Tooth Boutique is an online store that sells a selected assortment of confectionery.